qqaqiuqiu/Receive_Diversity_Scheme/README.md

 ### different rho_threshold result in SSC

 ![螢幕擷取畫面 2022-11-19 230409](https://user-images.githubusercontent.com/76609089/202857916-ddcf89d3-5abb-4827-992b-86f2130f579d.png)
-Can observe that when in high SNR
+Can discover that while at high SNR,
+SNR tend to choose the same RX, it approaches to line 1TxRx .
+On the other hand, low SNR tend to choose different Rx like SC.